 Laser Therapy

-We have known for many years that gum infections are caused by bacteria that attach to the outer surface of teeth and, from bacteria penetrating deeper into the hard and soft tissues that anchor the teeth securely in your mouth.
+As a leading Olathe laser bacterial reduction dentist, we have known for many years that gum infections are caused by bacteria that attach to the outer surface of teeth.
+They can also develop from bacteria penetrating deeper into the hard and soft tissues that anchor the teeth securely in your mouth.
 Previously, the treatment and prevention of gum infections concluded with the removal of plaque, calculus, and hard deposits on the tooth surface.
-Today, using specialized dental lasers, we now have the ability to kill infection-causing bacteria embedded deeper in the gums and bone, beyond the point where regular cleaning instruments must stop.
-Think of this laser treatment as a way to almost completely decontaminate this space prior to cleaning appointments.
+Today, using specialized dental lasers, a laser gum disease dentist in Olathe has the ability to kill infection-causing bacteria embedded deeper in the gums and bone, beyond the point where regular cleaning instruments must stop.
+As a top Olathe laser gum disease dentist, we encourage our patients to think of laser treatment as a way to almost completely decontaminate this space prior to cleaning appointments.

 Laser Bacterial Reduction is a very gentle procedure and therefore is performed without local anesthetic.
 It takes approximately 5-10 minutes and is recommended during your preventative dental cleaning appointments.